pulibrary/princeton_ansible/roles/nginxplus/README.md

   * The `nginx_production_rebuild.yml` playbook builds new NGINX Plus load balancers from scratch.
   * The `nginx_production.yml` playbook updates existing NGINX Plus load balancers.

+When updating existing load balancers, best practice is to run on a single host with `-limit`.

 Adding hosts
 ------------